Leopard seal: Description

 The leopard seal has a distinctively long and muscular body shape when compared to other seals.
 The overall length of adults is 2.4–3.5 m and their weight is in the range 200 to 600 kg, making them the same length as the northern walrus but usually less than half the weight.
 They are covered in a thick layer of blubber that helps to keep them warm while in the cold temperatures of the Antarctic.
 This blubber also helps to streamline their body making them more hydrodynamic, and thus able to hunt down swift prey.
 A seal's body condition can be ascertained through blubber thickness, along with general girth, weight, and length measurements.

-Females are larger than males by up to 50%; the leopard seal is sexually dimorphic.
+The leopard seal is sexually dimorphic, with females being up to 50% larger.
 In the wild, leopard seals can live up to 26 years.

-It is perhaps best-known for its massive jaws, which allow it to be one of the top predators in its environment.
+It is perhaps best known for its massive jaws, which allow it to be one of the top predators in its environment.
 The seal's canine teeth are up to 2.5 cm long.
 These and the incisor teeth are sharp like those of other carnivores, but their molars lock together in a way that allows them to "sieve" krill from the water.
 This characteristic is shared with the other species in the tribe Lobodontini such as the crabeater seal, and is the trait that gives the tribe its name.